rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/5-side-effects/Readme.md

     }
 ```

-Another side-effect is contained in the `onRefreshClicks` callback.
-Here we dispatch an action to the global store.
+Another side effect is contained in the `onRefreshClicks` callback.
+Here, we dispatch an action to the global store.

 ```typescript
   onRefreshClicks(event) {